pdrb/frate/README.rst

 frate
 =======

-Python script to measure file growing rate in real time.
+Measure file growing rate in real time.

 Show the number of lines and KB per second the file is growing.